 Included in the price/package:

-2 nights hotel in Santiago (bed and breakfast basis)
+2 nights hotel in Punta Arenas (bed & breakfast)

 National Park fees and activities